A Dose-Escalation Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of IPI-549

 Part H will evaluate the safety, tolerability, PK, and preliminary clinical activity of IPI-549 in combination with IV nivolumab 240 mg Q2W in subjects with advanced cancer with high-circulating MDSCs (ie, ≥ 20.5% as measured by Serametrix CLIA-certified assay); other indication(s) are to be determined.
 For subject's with a microsatellite instability-high tumor, or tumor type for which anti-PD-1/anti-PD-L1 therapy is considered standard of care, that subject must have previously received an anti-PD-1 or anti-PD-L1 therapy.

-Advanced Solid Tumors (Part A/B/C/D) Non-small Cell Lung Cancer (Part E) Melanoma (Part E) Squamous Cell Cancer of the Head and Neck (Part E) Triple Negative Breast Cancer (Part F) Adrenocortical Carcinoma (Part G) Mesothelioma (Part G) High-circulating Myeloid-derived Suppressor Cells (Part H) IPI-549 Phase 1 Advanced Solid Tumor Non-small cell lung cancer Melanoma PI3K Squamous Cell Cancer of the Head and Neck Triple Negative Breast Cancer Adrenocortical Carcinoma Mesothelioma High-circulating myeloid-derived suppressor cells (MDSCs) Carcinoma, Non-Small-Cell Lung Triple Negative Breast Neoplasms Neoplasms, Squamous Cell Carcinoma, Squamous Cell Head and Neck Neoplasms Nivolumab Antibodies, Monoclonal
+Advanced Solid Tumors (Part A/B/C/D), Non-small Cell Lung Cancer (Part E), Melanoma (Part E), Squamous Cell Cancer of the Head and Neck (Part E), Triple Negative Breast Cancer (Part F), Adrenocortical Carcinoma (Part G), Mesothelioma (Part G), High-circulating Myeloid-derived Suppressor Cells (Part H), IPI-549, Phase 1, Advanced Solid Tumor, Non-small cell lung cancer, Melanoma, PI3K, Squamous Cell Cancer of the Head and Neck, Triple Negative Breast Cancer, Adrenocortical Carcinoma, Mesothelioma, High-circulating myeloid-derived suppressor cells (MDSCs), eganelisib, Non-Small-Cell Lung Carcinoma, Triple Negative Breast Neoplasms, Malignant Mesothelioma, Squamous Cell Neoplasms, Squamous Cell Carcinoma, Head and Neck Neoplasms, Nivolumab, IPI-549 (eganelisib), IPI-549 and nivolumab, IPI-549 Monotherapy

 You can join if…